tausif3/edtech_project/README.md

-# Q-A-repository-for-K-12-students
+# trying to solve some of the problems in edtech space
-this is a hobby project with an aim to build a repository of quality content for k-12 students in india.
+Making education as fun as watching netflix or playing playstation!